 Indicate whether cytogenetic studies were performed at diagnosis.
 If cytogenetic studies were performed at diagnosis, check Yes.
 If cytogenetic studies were not obtained at diagnosis, or it is not known whether chromosome studies were performed, indicate No or Unknown, respectively.

-If FISH studies were performed at diagnosis, report Yes and indicate whether clonal abnormalities were detected.
-If multiple FISH assessments were performed, report Abnormalities Identified if any testing showed clonal abnormalities at diagnosis.
+Specify if FISH studies were performed at diagnosis.
+If Yes, indicate whether clonal abnormalities were detected.
 If FISH studies were not performed at diagnosis, FISH samples were inadequate, or it is unknown if performed, report No.

 Report chromosomal microarrays / chromosomal genomic arrays as FISH assessments.